You are currently viewing the new Anvil Editor Docs.

 Create a new ‘Root’ object

-• color - sets the color of the root node for a sunburst or a treemap trace. this has no effect when a colorscale is used to set the markers.
+• color - sets the color of the root node for a sunburst/treemap/icicle trace. this has no effect when a colorscale is used to set the markers.

 Create a new ‘Stream’ object